An Introduction to Pulmonary Hypertension

 - Perform medical therapy for patients with post-operative persistent/recurrent symptomatic disease

-Watch leading experts involved in the care of patients with CTEPH discuss the latest issues and controversies in the medical management of CTEPH and related comorbidities
+Watch leading experts involved in the care of patients with CTEPH discuss the latest issues and controversies in the medical management of CTEPH and related comorbidities, including the evolving data supporting the use of oral therapy, the application of oral therapies in clinical practice and how the underlying biology impacts on treatment decisions.

 - Describe the biological and pathophysiological mechanisms of CTEPH